 See Little Ricky, the Last Living Cast Member of "I Love Lucy," All Grown Up

-Keith Thibodeaux was one of several actors who played Lucy and Ricky's son.
+Keith Thibodeaux is one of several actors who played Lucy and Ricky's son.

 I Love Lucy was one of TV's biggest hits throughout the 1950s.
-But, given that the show went off the air over 60 years ago, the main cast members of the series have since passed away, including Lucille Ball (Lucy), Desi Arnaz (Ricky), Vivian Vance (Ethel), and William Frawley (Fred).
+But, given that the show went off the air over 60 years ago, the main cast members, including Lucille Ball (Lucy), Desi Arnaz (Ricky), Vivian Vance (Ethel), and William Frawley (Fred), have since passed away.
 Now, only one cast member who had a regular, credited role on I Love Lucy is still alive: Keith Thibodeaux, who played Little Ricky.

 Or, you could say, he played one of the Little Rickys.
 The character of Lucy and Ricky's son was played by six different actors: Thibodeaux, another child actor, and two sets of twins.
 Thibodeaux, who was using the stage name Richard Keith, played the oldest version of Little Ricky during the sixth and seventh seasons of the show and is the actor who is best known for the role.
-Now, Thibodeaux is 70 years old and has moved on to far different careers.
+Now, the former child star is 72 years old and has moved on to far different careers.
 Read on to find out more about his life since I Love Lucy.

 Thibodeaux was cast in the series in 1955.